 A healthy immune system requires the intake of a balanced nutritional diet that is rich in macro as well as micronutrients.
 Iron is a vital nutrient that is needed to maintain healthy immune and non-immune functions in the body.

 Iron deficiency is a worldwide issue that mainly affects women of reproductive age and growing children.
+As a result, it is important to understand the role iron plays in boosting immunity and health.

 There are two primary types of immune defenses.